sabago/pysph/docs/source/install/linux_install.rst

 + Setuptools_ to install python dependencies via `easy_install`
 + Numpy_ : >= 1.3
 + Virtualenv_ to create your isolated Python environment.
-+ Mercurial_ to download the code.
 + MPI_ to enable PySPH to run in parallel

+Additionally, you need Mercurial_ installed if you want to check out the latest development version of PySPH.

 For Ubuntu systems, you can install these like so::